Motorway service area: Ireland

 Ireland has six official motorway service areas, but 16 in total.
 The first service area, Lusk services, opened on the M1 on 8 September 2010.

-For many years, the National Roads Authority opposed building services, preferring traffic to use existing businesses in bypassed towns, and that the motorway network was not large enough to support them.
-However, in 2006 it changed its mind, and the Roads Act 2007 made provision for a Motorway Service Area Scheme to allow the construction of services.
+For many years, the National Roads Authority (NRA) opposed building services, preferring traffic to use existing businesses in bypassed towns, and that the motorway network was not large enough to support them.
+However, in 2006 the Roads Act 2007 made provision for a Motorway Service Area Scheme to allow the construction of services.
 The NRA held a competition to determine an operator for the first three service areas to be opened.
 SuperStop, a consortium consisting of Petrogas (Applegreen) and Tedcastles Oil Products (TOP), won the contract.
 These first services were Lusk (M1), Castlebellingham (M1) and Enfield (M4) and were all opened in late 2010.

 Motorway services began to be developed privately from 2011, following delays from the NRA due to the economic recession.
 The first of these private sites was Cashel services on the M8, which was built by Topaz and opened on 9 June 2011.

 The NRA awarded the second batch of three services (Gorey, Athlone and Kilcullen) to Topaz in 2014.
 SuperStop objected to the decision - resulting in the construction and opening of the three services being delayed.
 All three sites would eventually be opened in 2019, despite Gorey being constructed as far back as 2015.
 The sites would also open under Circle K instead after Topaz had been rebranded under the banner in 2018.

 The newest motorway service area in Ireland is the Portlaoise Plaza, which opened on 31 July 2020.
-The third wave of services is currently under review by Transport Infrastructure Ireland (successor of the NRA).
+The third wave of services is currently under review by Transport Infrastructure Ireland (successor to the NRA).